lmorgan12/SLR_GW_misconceptions/README.md

 # SLR_GW_misconceptions
-Supports manuscript 'Impacts of sea-level rise to groundwater: exploring some misconceptions' by LK Morgan
+Supports manuscript 'Impacts of sea-level rise to groundwater: exploring some misconceptions' submitted to Hydrogeology Journal by LK Morgan